 Winners of the 2015 Tar Wars Challenge are recognized at the annual National Conference in Kansas City, Mo.

-The resources include revised PowerPoint slides(11 MB PPT), a handout(156 KB PDF) for kids to take home to share with their parents, and a Tar Wars in the Doctor's Office word search game(2 page PDF) intended to educate students and their families about the harmful effects of tobacco use.
+The resources include revised PowerPoint slides(36 page PPT), a handout(156 KB PDF) for kids to take home to share with their parents, and a Tar Wars in the Doctor's Office word search game(2 page PDF) intended to educate students and their families about the harmful effects of tobacco use.

 Tar Wars is designed to teach fourth- and fifth-graders about the short-term health effects of tobacco use and show them images of the consequences of smoking.
 The program also

 - illustrates the financial impact of using tobacco and ways money could be better spent;